ff0000-ad-tech/cs-plugin-msnbc-apple-news/README.md

 Then the Apple News ad will use the size appropriate for the given device and orientation.

+## Important Notes

+- __If asked to built another Apple News creative, may be worth building out a size per device instead of just one creative that responds to every listed size__
+- __When asked to make a specific size for Apple News (e.g. 1242x699 for Large Banners on iPhones 6-8), be sure to build it to the dimension in points__
+  - so for the 1242x699 size, build it in __414x233__ instead b/c those are the dimensions of the iframe on that particular form factor

 ## How It Works

 The ad's main `index.html` has an iframe that renders the appropriate size creative based on the device (iPhone 5, 6, X, etc.) and orientation (i.e. landscape vs. portrait).